iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> When you want something in life, you just gotta reach out and grab it.
+> Love never keeps a man from pursuing his destiny.
 >
-> — Christopher McCandless
+> — Paulo Coelho

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->